bain-cs110/bain-cs110.github.io/pages/syllabus.md

 * I didn't understand X idea in lecture / tutorial this week.
 Can you explain it to me?
 * I'm having trouble finding a good place to start in this week's homework.
 Can you help?
-* My laptop won't won't run this code from class.
+* My laptop won't run this code from class.
 What am I doing wrong?
 * My program is returning this error which I've tried to fix.
 What am I missing?
 * What courses should I take next after CS 110?
 * What kinds of CS-related careers and opportunities are out there?